 - Medical interventions may decrease or be more effective

-Part of assisting with positioning of baby and comfort for mothers, I also illustrate how to do various other Spinning Babies daily exercises and movements including using the Rebozo for sifting the pelvis, forward-leaning inversion, followed by side-lying release and finally abdominal or standing myofascial release.
+Part of assisting with positioning of baby and comfort for mothers/parents, I also illustrate how to do various other Spinning Babies daily exercises and movements including using the Rebozo for sifting the pelvis, forward-leaning inversion, followed by side-lying release and finally abdominal or standing myofascial release.

 In pregnancy, labour, birth and postpartum this cloth is used to bring comforting massage and relief through various exercises done with the rebozo.